Security testing and ITHC

 This spreadsheet is a work in progress and we invite questions and suggestions to improve it.

 AWS require you to contact them if you do security testing on AWS services outside a small Permitted Services list.
-This list covers Cloud Platform’s Kubernetes cluster and RDS, for example.
+This list covers Cloud Platform’s Kubernetes cluster nodes (but not the EKS API endpoint) and RDS, for example.
 But other services like ElastiCache or ECR do require notifying AWS, if they are involved in your security test.
 In this case, please get in touch with the Cloud Platform team to coordinate with contacting AWS.

 Load / stress testing